ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The Certificate Signing Request (CSR).
 If not set, CIS will generate one.

 `--json value*`
-:   The json file or json string that is used to describe an origin certificate.
+:   The JSON file or JSON string that is used to describe an origin certificate.
-    - The required fields in json data are `request_type`, `hostnames`.
+    - The required fields in JSON data are `request_type`, `hostnames`.
         - `request_type` : Signature type desired on the certificate.
 Valid values: `origin-rsa`, `origin-ecc`.
         - `hostnames` : Array of hostnames or wildcard names bound to the certificate.
     - The optional fields are `requested_validity`, `csr`.